coq/coq/doc/sphinx/practical-tools/coq-commands.rst

    to compile it and then `Require foo.` in your script.
 But this doesn't scale well for larger projects.

-   Generally it's' better to define a new module:
+   Generally it's better to define a new module:
    To compile `foo.v` as part of a module `Mod1` that is rooted at `.` (i.e. the directory containing `foo.v`), run `coqc -Q .
 Mod1 foo.v`.